WorldPack: Dynamic Frame Compression for Long-context Video World Modeling: Evaluation on Spatial Consistency

 \textbf{Spatial Reasoning Task (ABCA).}~~ Here, A$\rightarrow$B$\rightarrow$C forms the exploration phase, while C$\rightarrow$A is evaluated as the reconstruction phase (\autoref{fig:loopnav_tasks}; \textbf{Right}).
 Unlike an A$\rightarrow$B$\rightarrow$A loop, this task challenges the model to rely on accumulated spatial memory to reconstruct the environment along an extended path, potentially across areas observed from different viewpoints or at earlier time steps.
 This setup is closely related to a spatial reasoning task, where success requires leveraging contextual knowledge to generate coherent future observations rather than simply retrieving frames.

-\textbf{Metrics.}~~ For evaluation, we use LPIPS~\citep{zhang2018lpips} to assess semantic-level perceptual fidelity, and SSIM~\citep{wang2004ssim} to evaluate low-level structural alignment.
+\textbf{Metrics.}~~ For evaluation, we use LPIPS~\citep{zhang2018lpips} to assess semantic-level perceptual fidelity, SSIM~\citep{wang2004ssim} to evaluate low-level structural alignment, and Fréchet Video Distance (FVD)~\citep{unterthiner2019fvd} to evaluate video synthesis quality.
 We further employ DreamSim~\citep{fu2023dreamsim}, which measures perceptual similarity based on deep feature representations, and PSNR to capture pixel-level reconstruction quality.
 Since no single metric fully reflects semantic accuracy or long-term spatial coherence, we complement these quantitative results with qualitative inspection by human observers.